-For your consideration, you can preview our 311 chatbot demo we built for the City of Billings in the widget below.
+For your consideration, you can preview the 311 chatbot demo we built for the City of Billings in the widget below.

 We often hear that government employees have only considered live-chat between humans.
 Our solution, on the other hand, leverages AI through an automated chat interface to eliminate the need for live agents.
-This is critical to government as personnel resources are almost always limited.
-By completely automating 311 services, municipalities can expect to save at least one FTE a month worth of time while gathering a deep insight to the issues surrounding their city.
+This is critical to the government as personnel resources are almost always limited.
+By completely automating 311 services, municipalities can expect to save at least one FTE a month’s worth of time while gathering a deep insight into the issues surrounding their city.

 About the Speaker

 Arnav is the resident chatbot building expert at SkyCivic.
 He has spent years helping dozens of customers improve brand awareness, boost conversion rate, and drive more business through the power of conversational marketing.
 His true passion, however, is animal husbandry, and after completing a long (and fulfilling) career at SkyCivic he hopes to start a first-of-its-kind alpaca farm in the foothills of the Himalayas.